-- o Junior/Senior status - o Accepted as a Social Work Major - $\circ$ Received a "C (2.0)" or higher in the pre-social work courses - Overall GPA of 2.5 in 300 level courses and an overall 2.5 in the required junior level social work courses. - A positive endorsement for practice from the Generalist Practice course instructor. - Completed Application Form with personal statement and references. - The student must possess the basic skills and emotional maturity necessary for working with clients and staff in an internship site.
+- Junior/Senior status - Accepted as a Social Work Major - Overall GPA of 2.5 in 300 level courses and an overall 2.5 in the required junior level social work courses. - A positive endorsement for practice from the Generalist Practice course instructor. - The student must possess the basic skills and emotional maturity necessary for working with clients and staff in an internship site.